TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SoftReferences/Index.rst

       content, `{softref:[tokenID]}`.
 This is typically a md5 hash of a string uniquely defining the position of the element.
    *  :php:`tokenValue`: The value that the token substitutes in the text.
-      Basically, if this value is inserted instead of the token, the content should match what was inputted originally.
+      If this value is inserted instead of the token, the content should match what was inputted originally.
    *  :php:`type`: the type of substitution. :php:`file` is a relative file reference, :php:`db` is a database record reference, :php:`string` is a